sdeleon28/react-range-progress/README.md

 ---

-> `fillColor` - number, required
+> `fillColor` - number

 Fills the track part on the left of the thumb.
+Defaults to white.

 ---

-> `trackColor` - number, required
+> `trackColor` - number

 Color of the 'empty' part of the track.
+Defaults to white with 50% opacity.

 ---

-> `thumbColor` - number, required
+> `thumbColor` - number

 Thumb color.
+Defaults to white.

 ### Test (todo)